ASIMO

 ASIMO (Advanced Step in Innovative Mobility) is a humanoid robot created by Honda in 2000.
-It is displayed in the Miraikan museum in Tokyo, Japan.
-On 8 July 2018, Honda posted the last update of Asimo through their official page stating that it would be ceasing all development and production of Asimo robots in order to focus on more practical applications using the technology developed through Asimo's lifespan.
-The name was chosen in honor of Isaac Asimov.
-It made its last active appearance in March 2022, over 20 years after its first, as Honda announced that they are retiring the robot to concentrate on remote-controlled, avatar-style, robotic technology.

-There are four published models of the Asimo.
-A few years after the release in 2002 there were 20 units of the first Asimo model produced.
+In 2002, 20 units of the first ASIMO model were produced; three different ASIMO models subsequently followed.
 As of February 2009, there were over 100 ASIMO units in existence.

+In July of 2018, Honda stated that it would be ceasing all development and production of ASIMO robots in order to focus on more practical applications using the technology developed through ASIMO's lifespan.
+It made its last active appearance in March 2022, as Honda announced the retirement of ASIMO to concentrate on remote-controlled, avatar-style robotic technology.